 What Swedavia is doing

-At Swedavia, we work with climate change adaptation in our own operations but also with initiatives that will drive the development of fossil-free aviation.
+At Swedavia, we are working to make the transition to a more sustainable society in our own airport operations, but also with initiatives that will drive the development of fossil-free aviation.